GenomicsAotearoa/hts_workshop_mpi/docs/level2/44_annotation_protein.md

 |sp\|Q07630\|RDRP_PVXHB|83.449|0|1,256|83.4|0|1,197|
 |sp\|P22591\|RDRP_PVXCP|82.476|0|1,237|82.5|0|1,179|

-We can check the  to determine the function of this protein, and organism from where it most likely originated.
+We can check the complete annotation of this protein to determine its function and organism from which the reference sequence originated.

 !!! question "Exercise"